Gorgios/advent-2022/README.md

 * Interesting puzzle, I had a lot of fun with them.
 I'm aware that my solution looks a bit dirty, but I think, I could did it even worse ;) My algorithm simulates falling rocks and trying to detect cycle.
 When cycle is detected, algorithm skips major part of calculations using values in cache (rocks, maxHeight).

+#### Day 18
+* Christmas is comming!
+18th day puzzles were not very hard.
+Maybe I would changed my mind if I tried to find optimal solution.
+Anyway, I went for tricky solution using bfs and works fine.